-How to Start a Freelance Writing Career
+How to Start Writing Articles as a Freelancer

-Hone in on Your Expertise
+Leverage Your Expertise

 The first thing to do is hone in on your expertise.
-If for instance, you have experience as a technical writer and previously worked in-house for an IT company (or were a staff writer for an IT publication) you would explore your options by joining an industry association such as the Society for Technical Communication.
+If, for instance, you have experience as a technical writer and previously worked in-house for an IT company (or were a staff writer for an IT publication), you would explore your options by joining an industry association such as the Society for Technical Communication.

-Hone in on Your Background and Personal Life
+Tap Into Your Background and Personal Life

 Even if you have no credentials you don't have to give up.
 Let's say you spent years as an administrative assistant.
-That means you were exposed to the business world and understand the jargon and inner workings of the business world.
+That means you were exposed to the business world and understand the jargon and inner workings of companies.
 You might excel at business writing and should try for a gig writing brochures, newsletters, and emails.

-Get a Good Clip to Show Employers
+Getting Good Clips to Show Employers

-Even if you have to do an internship, work for peanuts, or do volunteer work, the first step to getting hired is having an example (or clip) to show employers.
+Even if you have to do an internship, work for peanuts, or do volunteer work, the first step to getting hired is having a sample of your work (or clip) to show employers.
 And, the more clips the better.
 It doesn't matter how recent they are.
 What matters is how well-written they are and that they show your writing style and diversity.

 You can't put together a resume without an example.
-Just like there's no reason to have a website or blog touting your services if you don't have an example of those services.
-No matter how stellar sounding your resume, or what kind of freelance writing you want, your number one step is having a good clip (or two).
+There's no reason, for instance, to have a website or blog touting your services if you don't have a sample of those services.
+No matter how stellar sounding your resume or what kind of freelance writing you want, your number one step is having a good clip (or two).

 - Volunteer for a writing project with a local non-profit.

-- Take the time to write (and perfect) a flawless op-ed style article on a subject that interests you and convert it into an attractive PDF.
+- Take the time to write (and perfect) a flawless op-ed style article on a subject. that interests you and convert it into an attractive PDF.

-- Go through all your files until you find a well-written paper from college.
+- Find a well-written paper from college.

 - Use a piece that you've written for a previous employer, even if it was a one-time gig.